 Side effects — Each anti-seizure medication can cause side effects, which can affect each person differently.
 Anyone taking an anti-seizure medication should be aware of some side-effects.
 These include the following:

 ●An increased risk of becoming suicidal.
 If you start to become depressed or have thoughts of harming yourself or others while taking an anti-seizure medication, speak to your healthcare provider right away.
 (See 'Psychological and social issues' below.)

 ●A rare but serious skin disorder called Stevens-Johnson syndrome, which can cause fever and a painful, sometimes blistering, rash that eventually kills the top layer of skin.
 This side effect is most likely to happen in people taking carbamazepine, oxcarbazepine, phenytoin, and lamotrigine, and it is mostly likely to occur within the first two months of use.
 If you notice a severe rash while taking an anti-seizure medication, call your healthcare provider right away.

 ●A weakening of the bones (osteoporosis).
 This can occur after long-term use of anti-seizure medications.
 There are steps you can take to protect and strengthen your bones.
 If you are concerned about your bone health, or are at risk for osteoporosis, ask your healthcare provider what you can do to keep your bones as healthy as possible.
-(See "Patient information: Osteoporosis prevention and treatment (Beyond the Basics)" and "Patient information: Calcium and vitamin D for bone health (Beyond the Basics)" and "Pharmacology of antiepileptic drugs".)
+(See "Patient information: Osteoporosis prevention and treatment (Beyond the Basics)" and "Patient information: Calcium and vitamin D for bone health (Beyond the Basics)" and "Overview of antiepileptic drugs".)

 Seizures that persist despite medication — Although anti-seizure medications work for many people with seizure disorders, some people continue to have seizures even after trying several medications.
 For them, other treatments may be an option.